 Login for details - Psoriasis.
 It is unclear if oral or topical inositol is beneficial for improving symptoms of psoriasis.

-Login for details - Trichotillomania (hair pulling).
+Login for details - Trichotillomania.
 It is unclear if oral inositol is beneficial for reducing hair pulling.

 Login for details

-When taken by mouth: Inositol is POSSIBLY SAFE for most adults when taken by mouth.
-It may cause nausea, stomach pain, tiredness, headache, and dizziness in some people.
+When taken by mouth: Inositol is possibly safe for most adults when used for up to 10 weeks.
+It might cause diarrhea, gas, and nausea in some people.

 When applied to the skin: There isn't enough reliable information to know if inositol is safe or what the side effects might be.